litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes

+### 0.2.0 November 10, 2022
+- [Feature] Kubernetes Gateway API support.
+See https://gateway-api.sigs.k8s.io/ for a full description of the feature.
+- [Bug Fix] Adjusted helm to allow proper deletion of configmaps.
+- [Bug Fix] Support either controller name or ingress class name as the ingress class name in annotations which addresses cert-manager issue.
+- [Bug Fix] Fixed a bug in priority management.

 ### 0.1.30 September 30, 2022
-- [Bug Fix] Merged in latest load balancer fixes to address licensing and minor issues.
+- [Bug Fix] Merged in latest load balancer fixes to address licensing and a memory leak in HTTP/3.

 ### 0.1.29 September 16, 2022
 - [Improvement] Helm install includes support for auto-scaling.